roviedoculan/projects-c/README.md

 # projects-c
-This repo contains my past university projects coded in C.
+This repo contains some of my past university projects coded in C.